Spoonful(One) Of Sugar: Is SpoonfulOne Consistent with Guidelines?

 All three of these SpoonfulOne products contain (up to 2g of) added sugar in each serving (the oat crackers contain the most sugar per serving).
 In fact, sugar is one of the two top ingredients in their oat crackers and Mix-ins, and each serving of Mix-ins contains 50% sugar.

 Most babies already consume too much added sugar.
 On average, babies under age 1 consume a teaspoon of added sugar per day, while toddlers age 1-2 consume 6 teaspoons of added sugar per day.
-According to the USDA, they don't need any more added sugar from products like SpoonfulOne, especially since the USDA clearly states that any added sugar is too much.

 Ready, Set, Food!: Introduce Peanut, Egg, and Milk With No Added Sugar